reskyner/BruteReg/README.md

 1. A tested and deployable version of the sister analysis GUI (BruteSis)
 2. Scripts to calculate descriptors
 3. Scripts to scrape databases for experimental data
+4. Better deployment through a Docker image
+5. Support for windows